(amended July 2018)

 D. A nominating committee appointed by the president shall prepare a slate of candidates for vacant offices at each annual meeting.
 Additional nominations may be made from the floor.

 E. Election shall be by majority vote of members of the Society present at the annual business meeting and voting.

 Section 3: The Executive Committee

-A. The executive committee shall consist of twelve elected members, plus the president, president-elect, secretary-treasurer, immediate past president, and liaison from the Euro-SPP, ex officio and may include at most one special task chair, as described in section D. Philosophy and psychology should have approximately equal representation on the committee.
+A. The executive committee shall consist of twelve elected members, plus the president, president-elect, secretary-treasurer, immediate past president, director of communications, liaison to the Australian SPP, and liaison from the Euro-SPP, ex officio and may include at most one special task chair, as described in section D. Philosophy and psychology should have approximately equal representation on the committee.

 B. Members of the executive committee shall serve three-year overlapping terms.
 Thus every year four positions will be filled by election, except for the first year when twelve members will be elected.